ImplFerris/esp32-book/src/bluetooth/ble/code.md

 - First, select the option "Enable unstable HAL features."
 - Select the option "Enable allocations via the esp-alloc crate."
-- Now, you can enable "Enable BLE via esp-wifi crate."
+- Now, you can enable "Enable BLE via esp-radio crate."
 - Select the option "Adds embassy framework support".

 Just save it by pressing "s" in the keyboard.